gavinnn101/fishing_assistant/README.md

 * * I've included the .whl in the repo.
 In the same powershell window from above, enter: `pip install .\misc_files\PyAudio-0.2.11-cp39-cp39-win_amd64.whl`.
 * * * It's worth noting that this file is specific to Python 3.9.

 # Driver Notes
 *  This is optional but should lead to a much lower chance of a ban.
 Set `use_driver = True` or `use_driver = False` to use virtual/pyautogui inputs.
 *  Open a terminal AS ADMIN in the interception installer location `fishing_assistant\Interception\command line installer` and run `.\install-interception.exe /install`.
 Must reboot the vm after.

+# Volume Settings
+*  Set windows volume in VM to 100
+*  In-game sound settings should look like this: https://gyazo.com/34f574700038c463de102db9a25a21a9
+* *  "Cable Input" selected
+* *  Master Volume at 50%
+* *  Sound set to "High"
+* *  All other sound effects turned off
+* `audio_threshold` in `fishing_main.py` can be changed if needed but should be good if volume settings are consistent.

 # Potential Issues
 * Loud noises around character may trigger a caught fish reaction (not tested/proven)